This post was last updated on December 14, 2023 by srinivas krishnaswamy

 The ayurvedic texts additionally explain one more concept based on the movement of the Sun relative to the earth, which we also know as Dakshinayana & Uttarayana.
 They call the 6 months period of Dakshinayana as Visarga Kala or a period that enhances the strength of the human body progressively.

-In particular it is important to note that the two months of Hemanta Ritu is when our body is at its strongest in the whole year.
+In particular it is important to note that the two months of early ayurvedic winter or Hemanta Ritu in english is when our body is at its strongest in the whole year.

 Impact of Hemanta Ritu on our bodies